 Depending on the genetics, lineage and the way the puppy is raised, modern GSDs may suffer from health and temperament problems – such as hip dysplasia and an unstable temperament.

-The best way to ensure you get what you are looking for in a puppy or new GSD is to stick to registered breeders, shelters and rescues, in addition to doing your own research.
+The best way to ensure you get what you are looking for in a puppy or new GSD is to do your research.

 - Why Is My German Shepherd So Scared?
 And How To Fix It